Error estimates for approximations of nonhomogeneous nonlinear uniformly elliptic equations: Introduction

 To our knowledge, Theorem \ref{vague main thm h} is the first error estimate for general nonlinear uniformly elliptic equations that are neither convex nor concave and are not homogeneous.
 In particular, this is the first error estimate for approximations of the Isaacs equation.
 To prove Theorem \ref{vague main thm h}, we show that an appropriate regularization of the solution of (\ref{eqn for uhh}) is a $\delta$-solution of (\ref{eqn for u}), where $\delta$ depends on $h$ (see Proposition \ref{v_h is delta soln}).
 This allows us to essentially deduce Theorem \ref{vague main thm h} from our estimate in Theorem \ref{vague main thm}.

 Our paper is structured as follows.
-In Section \ref{prelim} we give the definition of $\delta$-solutions and state several known results about the regularity of viscosity solutions of (\ref{eqn for u}).
-Section \ref{comparison sec} is devoted to establishing an estimate between the solution $u$ of (\ref{eqn for u}) and solutions of the equation with ``frozen coefficients" on small balls; mainly, solutions of $F(D^2\bar{u}, x_0)=f(x_0)$ in $B_r(x_0)$ for small $r$ (Proposition \ref{compare to constant coef}).
+In Section \ref{prelim} we establish notation, give the definition of $\delta$-solutions and state several known results about the regularity of viscosity solutions of (\ref{eqn for u}).
+We provide a detailed outline of the proofs of our main results in Section \ref{subsec idea}.
+Section \ref{comparison sec} is devoted to establishing an estimate between the solution $u$ of (\ref{eqn for u}) and solutions of the equation with ``frozen coefficients" on small balls.
+This is Proposition \ref{compare to constant coef}.
 In Section \ref{section ep} we study perturbations of the equation (\ref{eqn for u}) and prove an estimate between $u$ and solutions of the perturbed equations (Proposition \ref{compare u and uep}).
-In Section \ref{elem lemm sec} we prove an elementary lemma that plays an important role in the proofs of Theorems \ref{vague main thm} and \ref{vague main thm h}.
-The full statement and the proof of Theorem \ref{vague main thm} in Section \ref{sec pf of main thm}.
-The first part of Section \ref{sec pf of main thm} is an outline the proof of Theorem \ref{vague main thm}.
-Then we formulate and prove an important technical lemma.
-Finally, we put everything together and give the proof of Theorem \ref{vague main thm}.
+In Section \ref{elem lemm sec} we establish an elementary lemma that plays an important role in the proofs of Theorems \ref{vague main thm} and \ref{vague main thm h}.
+Section \ref{main lem sec} is devoted to the statement and proof of an important estimate between $\delta$-solutions of (\ref{eqn for u}) and solutions of equations with frozen coefficients.
+This is Proposition \ref{main lem}.
+The full statement and the proof of our main result, Theorem \ref{vague main thm}, is in Section \ref{sec pf of main thm}.
 Section \ref{sec h} is devoted to introducing the necessary notation and stating known results about approximation schemes.
 In Proposition \ref{v_h is delta soln} we show that certain regularizations of the approximate solutions $v_h$ are $\delta$-solutions of (\ref{eqn for u}).
 In Section \ref{sec proof of theorem h} we give the precise statement and proof of Theorem \ref{vague main thm h}.
 In Appendix A we state several known results related to the comparison principle for viscosity solutions.
-In Appendix B we recall the technique of regularization by inf- and sup- convolution, which plays a key role in our arguments.
+In Appendix B we summarize the properties of inf- and sup- convolutions that we use in our paper.